seshusai309/ICE-/README.md

                   informative resources, and proactive safety measures to enhance your knowledge and preparedness.\

-   VISIT THE CODE AND SEE THE WEBSITE AND EXPLORE THE WEBSITW :)
+   VISIT THE CODE AND SEE THE WEBSITE AND EXPLORE THE WEBSITe :)